onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 In the previous section about authentication, you were introduced to the concept of FCL services.
 Services are your main way of configuring FCL.

 Sometimes they just configure FCL and thats it.
 An example of this case can be seen with the Authn Service and the OpenID Service.
-With those two services, you as the wallet are simply telling FCL "here is a bunch of info about the current user".
+With those two services you are simply telling FCL "here is a bunch of info about the current user".
 You will see that those two services both have a `method: "DATA"` field in them.
 Currently these are the only two cases that can be a data service.

 Other services can be a little more complex.
 For example, they might require a back and forth communication between FCL and the Service in question.
-Ultimately we want to do this back and forth via a secure back-channel (https requests to servers), but in some situations that isn't a viable option, so there is also a front-channel option.
+Ultimately we want to do this back and forth via a secure back-channel (https requests to servers), **but in some situations that isn't a viable option, so there is also a front-channel option**.
 Where possible, you as a wallet provider should aim to provide a back-channel support for services, and only fall back to a front-channel if absolutely necessary.

 Back-channel communication use `method: "HTTP/POST"`, while front-channel communication use `method: "IFRAME/RPC"`, `method: "POP/RPC"` or `method: "TAB/RPC`.